Thickshell pondsnail: Anatomy

 The anatomy of the radula was not published. (cf.)

 Distribution

-This species is endemic to North America and it is known only from Utah Lake.
+This species is endemic to Utah and it is known only from Utah Lake.
 The type locality is Lake Utah, Lehi, Utah.

 The species was already considered "rare" in Utah Lake in the 1880s.

-The most recent living examples were found in the early 1930s.
+The most recent living examples were found in 1933.

 Ecology

 This species was associated with abundant individuals of the snails Valvata utahensis and Fluminicola fusca and with the bivalve Sphaerium dentatum.